 INSIDER TIP: The only road open throughout the winter months is the road from the northeast entrance to Mammoth Hot Springs, but many of the other sights such as Old Faithful and the lodges there can be accessed by snow coach or snow mobile.

-READ MORE: Guide to Yellowstone National Park
+READ MORE: Guide to Visiting Yellowstone in Winter

 6. Bryce Canyon National Park